 Voice-over-Internet Protocol (VoIP) is a complete business phone system.
-This communication technology allows voice calls to be digitized and transmitted over IP networks, such as internet, rather than through regular telephone circuits.
+It's a communication technology that allows voice calls to be digitized and transmitted over IP networks, such as internet, rather than through regular telephone circuits.

 One of the significant advantages of using the connectivity of the web for calls is that they can be transmitted to virtually anywhere there is an internet connection and telephone software or device.